What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 Aside from finding a qualifying home, you will also need to have to meet these requirements before you can plunk down cash:

-- 620 Credit Score Minimum.
-Like HomeReady loans, a 620 is the bare minimum you can have to qualify.
+• 620 Credit Score Minimum.
+Like HomeReady loans, a 620 is the bare minimum to qualify.

-- 3% Down Payment.
-For many homebuyers, a 3% down payment will be as low as you can go.
+• 3% Down Payment.
+For many homebuyers, a 3% down payment will be as low as possible.

-- An REO Home or A Low-Income Home.
-You will need to select an REO (foreclosed) home that you want to renovate and buy through this program.
+• An REO Home or A Low-Income Home.
+You must select an REO (foreclosed) home you want to renovate and buy through this program.
 Part of your loan will go to appraisal and renovation costs.
-If you are not going the renovation route, you must select a home that’s ready to move in.
+If you are not going the renovation route, select a home ready to move in.

-- Doesn’t Have to Be Your Primary Residence.
-If you are going for the HomePath Renovation offer, you can fix and flip your home.
+• It Doesn't Have to Be Your Primary Residence.
+If you go for the HomePath Renovation offer, you can fix and flip your home.
 Standard HomePath offers are for primary residences.

 New York Mortgage Assistance Programs

-Though mortgage lenders often have their own special deals that can help with the pre-approval aspect of lending, these aren’t official programs.
+Though mortgage lenders often have special deals that can help with pre-approval, these aren't official programs.

 These city-specific programs can help buyers get into good graces with lenders.